CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### 💻 Playing computer

-To understand how our function currently behaves we must start building an understanding of how our code is executed.
-We might currently have some ideas of how code is executed in our program:
+To understand how `convertToPercentage` currently behaves we must start building a mental model of how the computer executes our code.

+To make sense of how the computer executes our code, we use a method called **playing computer**.

+{{<note title="Playing computer" type="note">}}
+**Playing computer** means simulating how the computer executes our code.
+We have to step through the code line by line and work out what the computer does when it encounters a particular instruction.

+This is difficult at first: however with practice, we develop a powerful tool for understanding how our code works.
+{{</note>}}

 ```mermaid
 mindmap